ammarhakim/gkyl/Eq/HyperbolicEqns-README.md

   fluctuations in normal cases are defined by $A\Delta Q^- =
   \sum_{s<0} s W$ and $A\Delta Q^+ = \sum_{s>0} s W$.
 Usually, `qr`
   and `ql` should be ignored.
 They come into play only when implementing Lax or other specific types of fluxes.
+Shape of `waves` matrix is (mwave X meqn).

 To ensure an efficient implementation as possible, manually unroll small inner loops as much as possible.
 Templates from the